 - Other procedures performed by some physiatrists include acupuncture, prolotherapy, platelet rich plasma injections, and autologous stem cell treatments

-More and more patients are turning to physiatrists for treatment of their low back pain, finding that these specialists are well-equipped to evaluate the sources of discomfort and to relieve low back pain in a variety of innovative, noninvasive ways.
+More and more patients are turning to physiatrists for treatment of their spinal and musculoskeletal pain, finding that these specialists are well-equipped to evaluate the sources of discomfort and to relieve low back pain in a variety of innovative, noninvasive ways.